p32929/HouseAds2/README.md

         );
 ```

-If you just want to show ads list dialog and banner ads, initialize like this:
+If you just want to show interstitial ads and banner ads, initialize like this:

 ```
 HouseAds houseAds = new HouseAds(this,
                 "https://raw.githubusercontent.com/p32929/SomeHowTosAndTexts/master/HouseAdsJson/house_ads2.json",